EchoWebLV/Zeek/README.md

-# 🔐 ZEKE - Privacy Bot & Shielded Paid Posts
+# 🔐 ZEKE - Privacy Bot with Shielded Memo Analytics

-A privacy-focused platform with two components:
-1. **Twitter Bot**: AI-powered privacy advocacy posts using Gemini 3.0
-2. **Shielded Paid Posts**: Pay with shielded ZEC to trigger on-demand analysis posts
+An AI-powered privacy advocacy bot on X (Twitter) with a unique feature: **pay with shielded ZEC to request on-demand analysis posts**.

 Built for the [Zypherpunk Hackathon](https://zypherpunk.com) - "Build the Machinery of Freedom"

 ## 🚀 Features

-### Twitter Bot
+### Automated Privacy Content
-- **AI-Powered Text Generation**: Uses Gemini 3.0 to create engaging tweets about privacy technology
+- **AI-Powered Tweets**: Uses Gemini 3.0 to create engaging posts about privacy technology
 - **AI-Generated Images**: Uses Google's Imagen to create visuals with the Zeke mascot
 - **ZK News Posts**: Automated news about zero-knowledge technology using Google Search
 - **10+ Post Types**: Tips, facts, predictions, hot takes, quotes, shoutouts, recommendations, and more

-### Shielded Paid Posts
+### Shielded Memo Analytics
 - **Pay with Shielded ZEC**: Send a shielded transaction with your topic in the memo
-- **On-Demand Analysis**: Your memo topic triggers a public analysis post
+- **On-Demand Analysis**: Your memo topic triggers a public analysis tweet on X
-- **Pure Node.js Light Client**: Connects to lightwalletd via gRPC - no Rust required
 - **Privacy-First**: Your payment and identity remain shielded, only the insight goes public
+- **Topic Filtering**: AI validates topics are relevant to ZK/privacy/crypto

 ## 📋 Prerequisites

 - Node.js 18+
 - Google AI API Key (for Gemini)
-- For Live Mode: Zcash Incoming Viewing Key (IVK)
+- Twitter/X API credentials
+- Zcash wallet seed phrase (for receiving payments)

 ## 🛠️ Setup